See Full Video of Seven Mistakes Here

-By the way, do advertisers hire the stupidest people they can find to to do this do they have low budgets, do they, do you think they might engage in hypnotic kinds of of advertising that makes your your children’s their pupils dilate and they look kind of look like this do you think they might use some tactics like that of course they do their goal is to shut down.
-Their goal and I don’t mean this to sound malicious because their goal is to sell product right and I, I we can all appreciate that’s what makes the economy go around but again you just want to understand that in the process of doing that it’s their values that are filtering in there so as your kids are saying this is what I want for christmas or this is what I want for my birthday or you know if it if it was my my assistant who’s nine-year-old wanted a limousine to pick her up for her you know graduation event you know those kinds of things seem bizarre to me but it’s because of what they see and where the crowd is going.
+By the way, do advertisers hire the stupidest people they can find to do this do they have low budgets, do they, do you think they might engage in hypnotic kinds of advertising that makes your children’s pupils dilate and they look kind of look like this do you think they might use some tactics like that, of course, they do their goal is to shut down?
+Their goal and I don’t mean this to sound malicious because their goal is to sell products right and I, we can all appreciate that’s what makes the economy go around but again you just want to understand that in the process of doing that it’s their values that are filtering in there so as your kids are saying this is what I want for Christmas or this is what I want for my birthday or you know if it was my assistant who’s nine-year-old wanted a limousine to pick her up for her you know graduation event you know those kinds of things seem bizarre to me but it’s because of what they see and where the crowd is going.

 Secondly, if you say this is the limit and your kids don’t like it. that’s not the time to negotiate that’s the time to stay firm and so it’s very simple if you want kids to learn to accept limits.
 What do you do?
 You set them often.
 Use this metaphor: you put fleas in a jar and you put a little metal top on the jar and the fleas are sitting there and then ding ding ding ding bouncing up against the top of the jar like this right well we can only imagine in a fleas world.
 This is not a pleasant experience right, you know boom boom boom so even with the size of a flea brain within a matter of moments we have smart fleas because here they are bouncing away and it’s a nice silent little jar we have.
 They’re quick learners right.

-You let the consequence do the teaching in the area where you’ve got to be teaching because you know that they’re not going to be prepared to make that choice i mean we struggle as adults to make healthy choices around food we struggle as adults to make healthy choices about what to let come into our brain whether we you know we’re tired at the end of the day and what’s the easiest thing to do you know sit there and turn on the tube and just get lost i mean the path of least resistance will always be the least healthy you know the path of the healthiest path is going to be one that requires us to make decisions that are not always easy mistake number five is that we end up saying the same thing over and over and over again.
+You let the consequence do the teaching in the area where you’ve got to be teaching because you know that they’re not going to be prepared to make that choice I mean we struggle as adults to make healthy choices around the food we struggle as adults to make healthy choices about what to let come into our brain whether we know we’re tired at the end of the day and what’s the easiest thing to do you know sit there and turn on the tube and just get lost I mean the path of least resistance will always be the least healthy you know the path of the healthiest path is going to require us to make decisions that are not always easy mistake number five is that we end up saying the same thing over and over and over again.